 Living with Klinefelter Syndrome: Part 6

-At the first support group in Aurora, Colorado, Spring 1998, those who were in attendance challenged me to come up with a set of common set of questions and answers that most people were looking for at that time.
-Instead of doing that, I worked on a project with another XXY and we created a video about the basics of living with Klinefelter Syndrome.
-It was a stretch as we were very formally dressed and read it almost as a script.
-We didn’t memorize it, didn’t have a teleprompter for our usage and the video was shot once and we didn’t have the ability to modify and redo our efforts.
-It was a one-shot deal and though it wasn’t the best, it was certainly the first and at least something to educate the public and provide information about the condition and answers to the most common questions.
+At the first support group in Aurora, Colorado, in the Spring of 1998, those in attendance challenged me to come up with a standard set of questions and answers that most people were looking for at that time.
+Instead of doing that, I worked on a project with another XXY, and we created a video about the basics of living with Klinefelter Syndrome.
+It was a stretch as we were formally dressed and read it almost like a script.
+We didn’t memorize it or have a teleprompter for our usage, and the video was shot once, so we couldn’t modify and redo our efforts.
+It was a one-shot deal, and though it wasn’t the best, it was undoubtedly the first and at least something to educate the public and provide information about the condition and answers to the most common questions.

 Continued in Part 7: Living with Klinefelter Syndrome